AdobeDocs/analytics.en/help/components/dimensions/cm-opt-out.md

 Dimension items include the following three values:

 * **`SSF`**: The visitor opted out of [Server-side forwarding](/help/admin/admin/c-server-side-forwarding/ssf.md).
 This dimension item is present when the context data variable `cm.ssf` equals `1`.
 See [Data privacy overview](https://experienceleague.adobe.com/docs/audience-manager/user-guide/overview/data-privacy/data-privacy.html) in the Audience Manager user guide for more information.
+The hit is not forwarded to Adobe Audience Manager.
 * **`DMP`**: The visitor opted out of sharing to data management platforms.
 This dimension item is present when the context data variable `opt.dmp` equals `N`.
-The hit is not forwarded to Adobe Audience Manager.
+Similar to `SSF`, the hit is not forwarded to Adobe Audience Manager.
 * **`SELL`**: The visitor opted out of the sharing or selling of the data to third parties.
 This dimension is present when the context data variable `opt.sell` equals `N`.